ANALYSIS-Pakistan’s deepening political crisis douses hopes for IMF relief

 Pakistan's rupee has lost nearly 50% over the past 12 months.
 The main stock index .KSE has suffered a double-digit decline over the same period.

-On Wednesday, the rupee tumbled to a fresh record low of 289.5 to the dollar.
+On Wednesday, the rupee tumbled some 2% to a fresh record low of 290 to the dollar.
 The country's international bonds, already in deeply distressed territory of as little as 32 cents, dropped more than 1 cent in the dollar on the day.
 XS2322319398=TE

-JPMorgan analyst Milo Gunasinghe said little relief from political uncertainty was in sight while the IMF programme remained stalled.
+While noisy politics generating volatility was nothing new for Pakistan and its investors, they "really complicated the discussion with the IMF", said Cathy Hepworth, head of emerging market debt at PGIM Fixed Income, which holds Pakistan bonds.

 "The latest developments likely dampen any prospect of a political breakthrough across both sides," Milo said.